-Foreign students must possess a Bachelor's degree from an accredited college or University, and a strong knowledge of the following topics: genetics, molecular biology, microbiology, cell biology, biochemistry, chemistry.
-A B1 level English language certification is required at the time of the enrollment.
-Knowledge of the Italian language is not required.
+The candidates must possess a Bachelor's degree from an accredited college or University, and a strong knowledge in most (or all) of the following areas: genetics, molecular biology, microbiology, cell biology, biochemistry.

 In the frame work of the Erasmus+ program, the MB&B Master course has in place agreements with Universities in Denmark, Germany, Spain, France, Norway, and The Netherlands, all offering courses in English.

-Calls for participation can be found at the following link: https://www.unimi.it/en/international/study-abroad/studying-abroad-erasmus
+Calls for participation to Erasmus Studio can be found at the following link: https://www.unimi.it/en/international/study-abroad/studying-abroad-eras….

 - Student administrative office

-Le tasse universitarie per gli studenti iscritti ai corsi di laurea, di laurea magistrale e di laurea magistrale a ciclo unico sono composte da due rate con modalità di calcolo e tempi di pagamento diversi:
+Le tasse universitarie per gli studenti iscritti ai corsi di laurea, di laurea magistrale e a ciclo unico sono suddivise in due rate con modalità di calcolo e tempi di pagamento diversi:

-- la prima rata è uguale per tutti
+- l'importo della prima rata è uguale per tutti

 - agevolazioni per gli studenti con elevati requisiti di merito

-- importi diversificati in base al paese per gli studenti internazionali con reddito e patrimonio all'estero
+- importi diversificati in base al Paese di provenienza per gli studenti internazionali con reddito e patrimonio all'estero